-If we replace XML with JSON, SOAP with GeoJSON and Web Services with Microservices, that article reads like it could have been written last week.
+If we replace XML with JSON, SOAP with GeoJSON and Web Services with RESTful Services or GraphQL, that article reads like it could have been written last week.
 That’s the beauty of well-thought-out concepts: technologies may come and go, but the underlying concepts remain evergreen.

 Here’s the original article.